skpref/skpref/README.rst

 Pairwise Comparisons
 ---------------------
-For Pairwise comparisons only two alternatives are presented to decision makers or decision processes, examples could be football matches, where there are only two teams playing at a time and either one team wins or there's a draw.
+For Pairwise comparisons only two alternatives are presented to decision makers or decision processes; examples could be football matches, where there are only two teams playing at a time and either one team wins or there's a draw.
 As another example, consider the table below which contains made up examples of US college basketball matches.
 In the first column we identify the winning team, and in the second column we identify the two teams that played.
 The defining characteristic of pairwise